-If asked to name the most common mistake made by those who run the Stanley steamer, we would say unbestiatingly, it is in opening the throttle too wide when starting.
-It is altogether too common to see the operator, in starting, show the throttle forward and start the car on the jump, with a crack to the eshaust as loud as in going up a 35 per cent grade.
-This is entirely wrong.
+If asked to name the most common mistake made by those who run the Stanley steamer, we should say unhesitatingly, it is in opening the throttle too wide when starting.
+It is altogether too common to see the operator, in starting, shove the throttle forward and start the car on the jump, with a crack to the exhaust as loud as in going up a 25 per cent. grade.
+This entirely wrong.
 It brings a tremendous and unnecessary strain on the working parts of the engine, and is still more injurious should there happen to be water in the cylinders.

 Hence, start slowly, bringing the car up to the desired speed gradually.
 In time this will become a habit, and a good one.
 On a good level road, at any legal speed, a Stanley car, with all bearings properly adjusted and lubricated, is practically noiseless in its operation.
 If a thump or knock is heard, however slight, find its cause, and do not be satisfied till it is stopped.
 The difference between success and failure is embodied in the old saying, "A stitch in time saves nine."
 As much as possible make adjustments in the garage, and not on the road.
-It is much more convenient and decidedly more agreeable.
+It is much more convenient, and decidedly more agreeable.